Maximising Your CPF for Home Loans

 In general, there are 2 types of limits applicable to CPF usage for home loans.

 The first is valuation limit, which is the lower of the purchase price or the valuation price of the property at the time of purchase.
-For example, if the purchase price is $1,000,000 (the amount you are paying) and the market value is at $900,000 (figure given in valuation report), the VL will be $900,000.
+For example, if the purchase price is $1,000,000 (the amount you are paying) and the market value is at $900,000 (figure given in valuation report), the valuation limit will be $900,000.

 Hence, the maximum amount of CPF savings that you can use for the property is $900,000 (this includes the down payment and housing loan repayments).